codeonlyjs/website/content/guide/templateTransitions.md

 (or "`tx`" if not set) and multiple class names can be specified by separating them with semi-colons.

+The `classNames` propery can be a object map of class names or a callback that returns one.

 To change the default class names globally, change the `defaultClassNames` property of the `TransitionCss` function: